Skip to content

 Output Strings Should Indicate Leading and Trailing Spaces

-Another thing that can easily confuse people when outputting variable values is the leading and trailing spaces and invisible characters in strings.
-Ignoring this problem can also make the logs look very strange, such as:
+Another thing that easily confuses when outputting variable values is leading and trailing spaces and invisible characters in strings.
+Ignoring this issue can also make the logs look very strange, such as:

 Python